niksoper/bathtub-netlify-cms/src/pages/musicians/charlie.md

 instrument: flute
 image: /img/musician-charlie.jpg
 ---
-My name is Charlie, I'm 'retired', a granny, and a bipolar bear.
+I'm 'retired', a granny, and a bipolar bear.
 As my family live a fair distance away, I'm in the lucky position of filling most of my days with 'fun' stuff.

 I started playing flute, in Paris, in my twenties - my old teacher had bad breath and told me that playing flute would ultimately make my teeth fall out!
 But here I am still 'tooting' and not yet toothlesss!!